 - 1. Data should be given for all unstable states of the reaction product nucleus for which cross sections are given in File 3 or File 10 or multiplicities in File 6 or File 9.
 No information of this type is allowed in evaluations for mixtures of elements, molecules, or elements with more than one naturally occurring isotope. - 2.
 In order to provide more general usefulness as these files are being constructed, the following procedures are mandatory.
 For each reaction type (MT), File 6 yields, File 9 multiplicities, or File 10 cross sections must be provided, except when LMF=3. - 3.
 If the ENDF file also contains a complete evaluation of the neutron cross sections for the reaction product nucleus (ZAP, LIS), then the radioactive decay data for the evaluation of (ZAP, LIS) found in MF=8, MT=457 must be consistent with the decay data in this section. - 4.
-The method for calculating the nuclide production cross section is determined by the choice of LMF: - LMF=3 implies that the production cross section is taken directly from the corresponding sections in File 3. - LMF=6 implies that the production cross section is the product of the cross section in File 3 and the yield in File 6.
+The method for calculating the nuclide production cross section is determined by the choice of LMF: - LMF=3 implies that the production cross section is taken directly from the corresponding sections in File 3.

-- LMF=9 implies that the production cross section is the product of the cross section in File 3 and the multiplicity in File 9. - LMF=10 implies that the production cross section is given explicitly in File 10 (in barns).
+- LMF=6 implies that the production cross section is the product of the cross section in File 3 and the yield in File 6.
+Do not use this for IZAP=-1.0 (subactinide fission). - LMF=9 implies that the production cross section is the product of the cross section in File 3 and the multiplicity in File 9.
+Do not use this for IZAP=-1.0 (subactinide fission). - LMF=10 implies that the production cross section is given explicitly in File 10 (in barns).